nixworks/public/news/2013/11/26/README.md

 ##### Supreme Court of the United States
 ### [The U.S. Supreme Court agrees to hear certain major religious freedom cases that will decide whether a company that is for-profit (including family-run ones)- and other entities who are not themselves churches- can refuse to provide contraceptive coverage that would otherwise be required under the Patient Protection and Affordable Care Act; lower courts are split. ](/news/2013/11/26/the-u-s-supreme-court-agrees-to-hear-certain-major-religious-freedom-cases-that-will-decide-whether-a-company-that-is-for-profit-including.md)
-_Context: Supreme Court of the United States, Obamacare, appeals court_
+_Context: appeals court, Obamacare, Supreme Court of the United States_

 ##### Prime Minister
 ### [Protestors demand the resignation of Prime Minister Yingluck Shinawatra who they believe is the puppet of her deposed brother Thaksin. ](/news/2013/11/26/protestors-demand-the-resignation-of-prime-minister-yingluck-shinawatra-who-they-believe-is-the-puppet-of-her-deposed-brother-thaksin.md)
-_Context: Yingluck Shinawatra, Thaksin Shinawatra, Prime Minister_
+_Context: Prime Minister, Thaksin Shinawatra, Yingluck Shinawatra_

 ##### White Paper
 ### [A White Paper is released regarding the effects of Scotland's secession. ](/news/2013/11/26/a-white-paper-is-released-regarding-the-effects-of-scotland-s-secession.md)